Skip to main content Skip to complementary content

 Filtered table

-3. From Assets, drag and drop the following as dimensions:
+3. From Assets, drag and drop SalesOffice onto the table and select Add "SalesOffice".

-4. From Assets, drag and drop Sales to create the following measures:
+4. From Assets, drag and drop Sales onto the table and select Add as measureAvg(Sales).

-5. From Assets, drag and drop Sales onto Filters.
+7. From Assets, drag and drop Sales onto the table and select Add as measureSum(Sales).

 Adding a treemap